Susan Daniel, Chair

 DNTH 411.
 Dental Hygiene Services IV.
 6 Credits.

 Clinical experience in the on-campus supervised clinic.
 Continued development of clinical proficiency and ethical, evidence-based decision making in providing comprehensive preventive and therapeutic oral health services.
-Emphasis is on clinical application and development of competencies for the treatment of diverse, special needs and periodontally involved patients using the dental hygiene process. (offered fall) (qualifies as a CAP experience) Corequisite: DNTH 410.
+Emphasis is on intra/interprofessional clinical application and development of competencies for the treatment of diverse, special needs and periodontally involved patients using the dental hygiene process of care. (offered fall) (qualifies as a CAP experience) Corequisite: DNTH 410.
 Prerequisites: DNTH 305, DNTH 306, and DNTH 309.

 DNTH 412W/512.
 Perspectives on Dental Hygiene Practice.
 3 Credits.